 Apply Now: Libraries Transforming Communities: Accessible Small and Rural Communities

-The American Library Association invites applications from small and rural libraries for the third round of funding of the Libraries Transforming Communities: Accessible Small and Rural Communities grant.
-The initiative will offer 3.5 million in grants to small and rural libraries to increase the accessibility of facilities, services and programs to better serve people with disabilities.
+The American Library Association invites applications from small and rural libraries for the fourth round of funding of the Libraries Transforming Communities: Accessible Small and Rural Communities grant, which is anticipated to be the final round of funding.
+The initiative will offer $3.5 million in grants to small and rural libraries to increase the accessibility of facilities, services, and programs to better serve people with disabilities.

 Image